 Homeward Bound picks up about twenty years after the last novel in the Colonization series.
 The Race – or “Lizards” as they are called by humans – have colonized the Earth, gravitating toward the warmer areas of the planet.
 There are a variety of conflicts both as a result of events detailed in earlier novels and as a result of the clash of cultures.
 Overall there is an uneasy truce between the races.

 Homeward Bound is an interesting book in that it not only details what a planet of Lizards would look like, but it is also a subtle comment on our own times.
-For the first time, the Lizards who have always felt safe and secure on their own planet must face the fact that they have a potential foe who can come to them and launch an attack at them.
+For the first time, the Lizards who have always felt safe and secure on their own planet must face the fact that they have a potential foe who can come to them and launch an attack on them.
 The culture of the world is also very similar to ours with civilian Lizards taking on many of the same characteristics and attitudes.
 The Lizards must face the fact that in humans they have encountered a race who is their equal technologically, even if they still look down their snouts at them for their arrogance and cavalier attitude.
 The humans do not fear change and are much more highly adaptable, something which the Lizards found out back in the first novel of the series.

 Much of Homeward Bound gets bogged down in cultural and diplomatic issues.
 Unlike other Turtledove novels with his trademark wide canvas of characters, Homeward Bound focuses on only a few characters in the setting of the Lizard’s homeworld.
 There are hints that something big is happening back on Earth throughout the novel, but what that actually is he keeps hidden until about three-quarters of the way through the novel.
-He also injects a degree of humor into the story, especially in regard to what happens when several lab rats get loose on a world where they have no predators.
+He also injects a degree of humor into the story, especially in regard to what happens when several lab rats get loose in a world where they have no predators.

 I would think that having to focus on only a few characters would keep the repetition Turtledove has become known for to a minimum.
 To a certain extent, it does.
 However, just about every time Karen Yeager and Kassquit have any interaction, their point of contention is brought up again.
 Yes, I get it – Karen and Kassquit hate each other because of the torrid love affair Karen’s husband had with Kassquit before they were married.
 Why does Turtledove feel the need to bring it up over and over again?
 The same is true of the humans who have spent a good part of their lives in space – every time the focus turns to them Turtledove dwells on their inability to ever go planetside due to so many years in a zero-gravity environment.
 I do believe he has done that less here than in other novels, but it is still an issue.
 The book probably could have been a good fifty pages shorter with an editor with a heavier hand.